Institutional Statement on Racism

 And so while we condemn the looting and violence that has erupted, we are simultaneously compelled to rise to the challenge of addressing its root cause rather than merely condemning its branches.

-The mission of our College, our legacy in Reinhold Niebuhr’s call for social justice, and our concern for our collective future, compels us to stand as a community with those who protest the racism that plagues our society.
-Injustice and violence in this country continue to exist, and now more than ever the Elmhurst College community must join in solidarity to support and uplift one another as well as the voices of those who speak out against injustice.
+The mission of our University, our legacy in Reinhold Niebuhr’s call for social justice, and our concern for our collective future, compels us to stand as a community with those who protest the racism that plagues our society.
+Injustice and violence in this country continue to exist, and now more than ever the Elmhurst University community must join in solidarity to support and uplift one another as well as the voices of those who speak out against injustice.

 As events continue to unfold, we challenge you to educate yourself across lines of difference.
 View our resources for learning about the history of racial oppression in the United States; they also include ways to process current events and reflect on our own biases.
-We encourage you to do your part to fulfill Elmhurst College’s mission, and to educate yourself on these topics that weigh on the very soul of our nation.
+We encourage you to do your part to fulfill Elmhurst University’s mission, and to educate yourself on these topics that weigh on the very soul of our nation.

 Finally, we challenge you to use your education, and the power and privilege it provides, to reject hate, racism and violence.
 It is the responsibility of everyone to do the vital work of building a more equitable and inclusive community.